Christ-Mind-Teachings/cmi-acol/_dialog/day13.md

 13.1 Once the One Self became form and knew Its Self, it knew separate thought.
-The separate thoughts of the one self, rather than the form of the one self, allowed for the knowing of the self that created the many selves.
-The many selves who have come and gone since the beginning of time now know themselves as the many and the one, the individual and the collective.
-This is the knowing in relationship that is available to you now.
+The separate thoughts of the one self, rather than the form of the one self, allowed for the knowing of the Self that created the many selves.
+The many selves who have come and gone since the beginning of time now know themselves as the many and the One, the individual and the collective.
+This is the knowing in relationship that is available to you *now*.

 13.2 The “one” self of form is the self you were born into.
 The one self of form comes to know the One Self through relationship with other selves experiencing oneness through being selves of form.

-13.3 You are thus not meant to lose the experience of the self of form but to integrate it so that you are both the many and the one.
-The oneness that your individual self represents in this life is the oneness of the Holy One who is both one—somewhat in the way you think of the individual self—and All.
+13.3 You are thus not meant to lose the experience of the self of form but to integrate it so that you are both the many and the One.
+The oneness that your individual self represents in this life is the oneness of the Holy One who is both One—somewhat in the way you think of the individual self—and All.

-13.4 The love that is found in the relationships of the one Self with the many is the love of God.
+13.4 The love that is found in the relationships of the One Self with the many is the love of God.
 There is no other love.
 God’s love is constantly being given, received, and felt in relationship.
 God’s love is your love.
 Your love is the love of God.
 God is love.

 13.5 Thus is explained the relationships and the forms emptied of love.